kelexel/rstream/README.md

 What it is
 ---

+* For me, a week of random r&d including a heavy dose of trial an error, docs ingesting, google resarch
 * It uses good old bourne shell - so it just works *out of the box*
 * A set of configuration files and script to simplify deploy a full-feature streaming server CDN capable of transcoding a single FLV (h264) sent over the RTMP protocol, to multiple bitrate for FLASH-style (RTMP) and iOS-style HTTPLiveStreaming (HLS) compatible browsers.